normansophie789/oven-airfryer-converter/README.md

 # Oven to Air Fryer Converter

 A small react project to convert oven cooking instructions into instructions suitable to use with an air fryer.
+I've added unit tests and a screenshot test so that it's easier to update and maintain this little project in the future.

 ## Features